 email | email@example.com

 Alix is a native of Manchester by-the-Sea.
 She has a BA in Middle Eastern Studies and Spanish from Dickinson College; an MA in Islamic Societies and Cultures from The University of London; an MA in Gender and Identity in the Middle East from the University of Exeter; and an MA in American Studies from The College of William & Mary.
 She is currently finishing her PhD in American Studies at The College of William & Mary.
 Her dissertation focuses on Muslim women’s identity formation in Euro-American Islam following September 11, 2001.
 Alix is trained in the interdisciplinary fields of Middle Eastern, Islamic, Gender, and American Studies.
 Her studies have taken her to Granada, Spain, Cairo, Egypt and includes an internship at the Embassy of Afghanistan in the Office of Women's Affairs and Social Institutions.
 Her interests are in Muslim women’s literature, post-colonialism, and visual culture.
 Her work appears in Oxford Islamic Studies Online, the Oxford Encyclopedia of Women and Islam, and Arabesque.
-At the BTI, Alix manages cross-registration, designs publicity on-behalf of the BTI, and serves as Editor of Theology HUB, the BTI’s online journal.
-Alix currently lives in Maynard with her husband, John, and hedgehog/BTI Mascot, Bunty.
+At the BTI, Alix manages cross-registration, manages social media, proprietary software development, and interschool relationships.
+Alix currently lives in Maynard with her husband, John, and hedgehog/BTI Mascot, Hazelnut.

 email | firstname.lastname@example.org